messeili/reading-notes-102/reading06.md

 # JavaScript and jQuery

-## javascript can be used in berowsers to make websites more interacrive and iser friendly jQuery makes writing Javascript a lot easier
+## javascript can be used in browsers to make websites more interactive and user friendly while jQuery makes writing Javascript a lot easier
 ```
 you can acces the content of the page
 Modify the content of the page